Create a Theme

 font-color: #FF0000

-This approach is useful if you want to modify the behavior of the converter or the running content without otherwise changing the style.
-For example, here’s a theme that customizes the text in the running footer.
+Extending the default theme is useful if you want to modify the behavior of the converter or the running content without otherwise changing the style.
+For example, here’s another theme that customizes the text in the running footer.

 extends: default